nshern/dallama/README.md

-**Status: Pre-Alpha [Not Yet Functional]**
+# **Status: Pre-Alpha [Not Yet Functional]**
 <p align="center">
   <img src="image.png" alt="Dalama CLI">
 </p>

-# Dalama
+# Dallama
-Dalama aims to be a CLI built for testing the proficiency of communicating in danish for various open-source large-language models.
+Dallama aims to be a CLI built for testing the proficiency of communicating in Danish for various open-source large-language models.

 The process is carried out in three overall steps:
 1. **Model creation**